-Quebec police arrested a 33-year-old man suspected of a series of home robberies in Quebec City and Levis on Sunday.
-His two possible accomplices are still on the run.
+Suspect arrested for a series of home robberies in Quebec City and Levis

 Following a joint investigation by the Levis and Quebec police departments, the suspect was arrested Tuesday afternoon by the Tactical Intervention Group (TIG) of the Quebec City Police Service (SPVQ).
 He was in a private residence on Rue Michelet in the Sainte-Foy-Sillery-Cap-Rouge borough.